tshenry/discourse-trust-level-avatar-flair-images/README.md

-# discourse-trust-level-avatar-flair-images
+# Trust-Level Avatar Flair Image Assets
-Separate image assets to avoid replacing user's images upon updating the main theme
+This a child theme compoenent of the Trust-Level Avatar Flair Theme Component.
+It is used to separate the image assets for the main theme in an effort to avoid replacing user defined images upon updating the main theme.

+See https://meta.discourse.org/t/82656 for more details.